JonathanAntia/pandas-challenge/README.md

         Total Budget
         Average Math Score
         Average Reading Score
-        % Passing Math (The percentage of students that passed math.)
+        % Passing Math (The percentage of students that passed math)
-        % Passing Reading (The percentage of students that passed reading.)
+        % Passing Reading (The percentage of students that passed reading)
-        % Overall Passing (The percentage of students that passed math and reading.)
+        % Overall Passing (The percentage of students that passed math and reading)

     School Summary: